buildpacks/docs/content/docs/extension-guide/create-extension/run-dockerfile.md

 curl 7.85.0-DEV (x86_64-pc-linux-musl) ... more stuff here ...
 ```

-What happened: now that `hello-extensions` requires both `tree` and `curl` in its build plan, both extensions are
+What happened: now that `hello-extensions` requires both `vim` and `curl` in its build plan, both extensions are
   included in the build and provide the needed dependencies for build and launch, respectively
-* The `tree` extension installs `tree` at build time, as before
+* The `vim` extension installs `vim` at build time, as before
 * The `curl` extension switches the run image to `run-image-curl`, which has `curl` installed

 Now our `curl` process can succeed!

 ## What's next?

-The `tree` and `curl` examples are very simple, but we can unlock powerful new features with this functionality.
+The `vim` and `curl` examples are very simple, but we can unlock powerful new features with this functionality.

 Platforms could have several run images available, each tailored to a specific language family, thus limiting the number
 of installed dependencies for each image to the minimum necessary to support the targeted language.
 Image extensions